haddocking/haddocking.github.io/education/molmod_online/docking.md

 {:toc}

 <hr>

 ## A bite of theory

 Protein-protein interactions mediate most cellular processes in the cell, such as differentiation, proliferation, signal transduction, and cell death.
-Their structural characterization is however not always trivial, even with the constant developments in X-ray crystallography and nuclear magnetic resonance spectroscopy.
+Their structural characterization is however not always trivial, even with the constant developments in X-ray crystallography, nuclear magnetic resonance spectroscopy and cryo electron microscopy.
 The culprits widely vary, ranging from the native environment of the complexes, which might make them hard to purify or crystallize, to the size of the system being too large for current methodologies to grasp.
 More importantly, homeostasis often depends on very tightly regulated transient interactions, yet another hindrance to the purification and characterization of these complexes.
 Nevertheless, three decades of spectacular progress in structural biology have shown that the protein fold space is finite and the rules of the folding game are well defined.
 This prompted the development of several computational methods aimed at complementing experimental techniques in their quest for a full 3D view of the proteome.
 A widely used computational method for the prediction of the protein-protein complexes is molecular docking, which aims at generating the structure of such a complex starting from the structures (or models) of its native constituents.

-This tutorial will introduce HADDOCK (High Ambiguity Driven DOCKing) as a method to predict the three-dimensional structure of protein-protein complexes in silico using a variety of sources of information to guide the docking process and score the predicted models.
+This tutorial will introduce HADDOCK (High Ambiguity Driven DOCKing) as a method to predict the three-dimensional structure of protein-protein complexes *in silico* using a variety of sources of information to guide the docking process and score the predicted models.
-[HADDOCK](https://www.bonvinlab.org/software/haddock2.4/){:target="_blank"} is a collection of python scripts derived from [ARIA](https://aria.pasteur.fr){:target="_blank"} that harness the power of [CNS](https://cns-online.org){:target="_blank"} (Crystallography and NMR System) for structure calculation of molecular complexes.
+[HADDOCK](https://www.bonvinlab.org/software/haddock2.4/){:target="_blank"} is a collection of python scripts derived from [ARIA](https://aria.pasteur.fr){:target="_blank"}, that harness the power of [CNS](https://cns-online.org){:target="_blank"} (Crystallography and NMR System) for structure calculation of molecular complexes.
 What distinguishes HADDOCK from other docking software is its ability, inherited from CNS, to incorporate experimental data as restraints and use these to guide the